abuelo007X/X-KeyPad-Sparky-744/README.md

 # X-KeyPad-Sparky-744

-## This is a development version of X-KeyPad configuration and corresponding FlyWithLua scripts for the Sparky-744 mod in X-plane
+## This is a development version of X-KeyPad configuration for Virtual Device and corresponding FlyWithLua scripts for the Sparky-744 mod in X-plane

 Sparky-744 mod information: https://forums.x-plane.org/index.php?/files/file/67817-sparky-744-default-744-major-overhaul/